briansunter/graph/site/src/content/logseq/ai-learning-resources.md

 10.)
 Golub, G., and Van Loan, C. (1996).
 "Matrix Computations" Johns Hopkins.

-> It's good to k some information theory.
+> It's good to know some information theory.
 The classic is:

 11.)
 Cover, T. and Thomas, J. "Elements of Information Theory" Wiley.